Which Plants and Animals Live in the Temperate Forest?

 - Ranunculaceae

 There are also grasses and sedges that can grow in the open gaps of the forest.
-These plants provide food for deer and insects.
+These plants provide food for deer and insects, playing a critical role in the forest food web.

 Animals of the temperate forest